deargle/deargle.github.io/_posts/2017-03-28-Hosting vulnerable servers on AWS.md

     * `Custom TCP | 943 | 0.0.0.0/0`
     * `HTTPS | 0.0.0.0` (not necessary for the community version though)
     * `SSH | 0.0.0.0/0`
+* Create a new keypair, download the pem, and if on Windows, use puttygen to load it and save the private .ppk file.

 Aaaand launch and then ssh in, following the `connect` instructions.

 For configuring OpenVPN server, I leaned mostly on [this blog post](https://rbgeek.wordpress.com/2012/12/13/openvpn-server-on-ubuntu-12-04-behind-nat/), and partly on [this blog post](http://agiletesting.blogspot.com/2015/01/setting-up-openvpn-server-inside-aws-vpc.html).
 Command history for posterity:

 Assume `sudo` when not root.

+Note: if you get an error about 'unable to resolve host' when you try sudo, then add `hostname` to `/etc/hosts` localhost entry.

 ```
 apt-get update -y && apt-get upgrade -y